 The Divine Comedy – ENDNOTES edition

 The Divine Comedy (Italian: Divina Commedia) is an epic poem written by Dante Alighieri.
 It is widely considered the preeminent work of Italian literature, and is seen as one of the greatest works of world literature.
-The poem's imaginative and allegorical vision of the afterlife is representative of the medieval world-view as it had developed in the Western Church by the 14th century.
 It is divided into three parts: Inferno (Hell), Purgatorio (Purgatory), and Paradiso (Paradise/Heaven).

 We have published two different editions; with Footnotes or with Endnotes.
 In the Footnotes edition the explanatory footnotes are in conjunction with each passage in the text.
 In the Endnotes edition, for a more uninterrupted readability, there are numbered interactive reference links and all notes are collected at the end of the book.
 Your e-reader will easily move back and forward between text and endnote.

 This edition was translated by Charles Eliot Norton (1827-1908), who was a leading American author, social critic, and professor of art.
 He was a progressive social reformer and a liberal activist whom many of his contemporaries considered the most cultivated man in the United States.

 This translation from 1891 is in prose (a form of grammatical structure and natural flow of speech rather than the original blank verse) and includes more than 1.380 footnotes and explanations.

 E-Book: ePUB, 150,000 words, average reading time should be around 12 hours, 30 min, but is likely longer due to the content text.
 Also available as audiobook read by Tony Addison, running time 16 hours, 19 min.
 Unabridged full version.